g0rbe/CEH/06_System_Hacking.md

 #### Security Account Manager (SAM)

-SAM is database that stores credentials and other account parameters such as passwords for the authentication process in Windows.
+SAM is a database that stores credentials and other account parameters such as passwords for the authentication process in Windows.
 While the OS running, this database is locked to be accessed by any other service and process.
 There are several other security algorithms that are applied to the database to secure and validate the integrity of data.
 Within Microsoft, SAM stores password in LM/NTLM hashing format.